kilpkonn/msc-thesis/main.typ

 - Higher order functions - generating terms for function types is more complex than working with simple types.
   On the other hand higher order functions would allow usage of term search in iterators and therefore increase its usefulness by a considerable margin.
 - Case analysis - Perform a case split and find a term of suitable type for all the match arms.
-  May require to change the algorithm slightly as the each of the match arms has different context.
+  May require to change the algorithm slightly as each of the match arms has different context.

 ==== Machine learning based techniques
 We find that machine learning based techniques could be used to prioritize generated suggestions.